 The market for mechanized desludging is organized around three treatment centers scattered across the city and a network of garages (or parking lots) where clients meet service providers.
-Each service provider typically belongs to one garage and parks his truck there between jobs while waiting for additional business.
-An important feature of the market is that prices are not posted but rather are determined by bilateral negotiation between the client and the truck driver.
+Based on our discussions with market participants, prices in the traditional market are determined by bilateral negotiation between clients and truck drivers.
+Consumers meet providers at garages, and haggle over prices.
+Walk-in clients at a parking lot are allocated to the driver who is first in line, and drivers from the same garage do not compete over clients (similar to what often happens at taxi stands).
 The proximity of consumers to garages therefore affects both their ability to search and to negotiate for better prices, as well the cost of providing the service.
-Walk-in clients at a parking lot are allocated to the driver who is first in line, and drivers from the same garage do not compete over clients (similar to what often happens at taxi stands).
-Since households need to desludge multiple times, many clients contact truck drivers directly; either by calling their phone number or hailing them on the street.
+Furthermore, repeated interactions between truckers within (and potentially across) garages limit the bargaining leverage of consumers, and firms typically initiate the negotiation by relying on "focal" prices that are common across garages.